 2 In fact, the type of sustained interrogation described by the Court appears to be the exception rather than the rule.
 A survey of 399 cases in one city found that in almost half of the cases the interrogation lasted less than 30 minutes.
 Barrett, Police Practices and the Law-From Arrest to Release or Charge, 50 Calif.
 L. Rev. 11, 41-45 (1962).
 Questioning tends to be confused and sporadic and is usually concentrated on confrontations with witnesses or new items of evidence, as these are obtained by officers conducting the investigation.
-See generally LaFave, Arrest 386 (1965); ALI, Model Pre-Arraignment Procedure Code, Tenative Draft No. 1, at 170, n.
-4.
+See generally LaFave, Arrest: The Decision to Take a Suspect into Custody 386 (1965); ALI, Model Pre-Arraignment Procedure Code, Commentary § 5.01, at 170, n.
+4 (Tent.
+Draft No. 1, 1966).

-cause, may blurt out a confession which will be admissible despite the fact that he is alone and in custody, without any showing that he had any notion of his right to remain silent or of the consequences of his admission.
+Although in the Court's view in-custody interrogation is inherently coercive, it says that the spontaneous product of the coercion of arrest and detention is still to be deemed voluntary.
+An accused, arrested on probable cause, may blurt out a confession which will be admissible despite the fact that he is alone and in custody, without any showing that he had any notion of his right to remain silent or of the consequences of his admission.
 Yet, under the Court's rule, if the police ask him a single question such as "Do you have anything to say?" or "Did you kill your wife?" his response, if there is one, has somehow been compelled, even if the accused has been clearly warned of his right to remain silent.
 Common sense informs us to the contrary.
 While one may say that the response was "involuntary" in the sense the question provoked or was the occasion for the response and thus the defendant was induced to speak out when he might have remained silent if not arrested and not questioned, it is patently unsound to say the response is compelled.

 Today's result would not follow even if it were agreed that to some extent custodial interrogation is inherently coercive.
 See Ashcraft v.
 Tennessee, 322 U.S. 143, 161 (Jackson, J., dissenting).
 The test has been whether the totality of circumstances deprived the defendant of a "free choice to admit, to deny, or to refuse to answer," Lisenba v.
-California, 314 U. S. 219, 241, and whether physical or psychological coercion was of such a degree that "the defendant's will was overborne at the time he confessed," Haynes v.
-Washington, 373 U. S. 503, 513; Lynum v.
+California, 314 U.S. 219, 241, and whether physical or psychological coercion was of such a degree that "the defendant's will was overborne at the time he confessed," Haynes v.
+Washington, 373 U. S. 503, 513; Lynumn v.
 Illinois, 372 U. S. 528, 534.
 The duration and nature of incommunicado custody, the presence or absence of advice concerning the defendant's constitutional rights, and the granting or refusal of requests to communicate with lawyers, relatives or friends have all been rightly regarded as important data bearing on the basic inquiry.
 See, e. g., Ashcraft v.
-Tennessee, 322 U. S. 143; Haynes v.
-Washington, 373 U. S. 503.
+Tennessee.